 Historic Village at Faust Park

-As St. Louis County has been progressively developed, many nineteenth century structures have been lost.
-But Faust Historic Village has and continues to preserve the area's vernacular architecture and history.
+As St. Louis County has become progressively developed many nineteenth century structures have been lost.
+However, Faust Historic Village continues to preserve the area's vernacular architecture and history.
 There are four homes and a total of 16 structures representing a variety of building and architectural styles, from log to brick.
-Spanning a period from 1840 to 1910, the Village illustrates differences in lifestyle representing various professions, developments and needs of the period.
+Spanning a period from possibly as early as 1817 to 1910, the Village illustrates differences in lifestyle representing various professions, developments and needs of the period.

 - Hoch House (pronounced Hoke) - Relocated from the area of Chesterfield Pkwy and Olive Blvd.
 This typical German brick cottage was built around 1880, by a second generation immigrant and brick maker, Henry Hoch.

 - Yokel Barn - Originally located at Chesterfield Parkway and Conway Road, is a typical timber framed structure of its time.
-This barn currently houses the Kaatmann blacksmithing tools.
+This building currently serves as a woodworking shop.

 - Conway House - Elegant 1850s home that was built by Dr. Frederick Bates, son of Missouri’s second

 governor.
 It was originally located across Olive Blvd from the park entrance.

 - Warmbrodt Summer Kitchen - Located in the Bates-Conway complex, this was built in Lemay in the 1850s.